FAKRA Cables & Adapters

 FAKRA connectors are widely used in the automotive industry, globally.

-Important features of FAKRA connectors for antenna cables:
+Important features of FAKRA connectors:

 - Able to conduct a range of RF frequencies up to 6.0 GHz